howardcheung/howardcheung.github.io/projects.md

 Here is a listed of publications ordered according to the nature of the projects instead of the type of publication.
 Note that a publication can appear in this list multiple times if it is related to multiple projects.
 For a clean list of publications, please read [here](../publications).

 #### Data center energy management solution
 * Cheung, H., Wang, S., Zhuang, C., & Gu, J. (2018).
-A simplified power consumption model of information technology (IT) equipment in data centers for energy system real-time dynamic simulation.
-Applied Energy, 222, 329–342. [[Postprint hosted here]](../raw_files/Postprint-Cheung-2018-APEN.pdf)
+A simplified power consumption model of information technology (IT) equipment in data centers for energy system real-time dynamic simulation. _Applied Energy_, 222, 329–342. [[Postprint hosted here]](../raw_files/Postprint-Cheung-2018-APEN.pdf)

 * Cheung, H., Wang, S., Zhaung, C., (2017), Development of a simple power consumption model of information technology (IT) equipment for building simulation, _9th International Conference on Applied Energy_, Cardiff, UK, [[Postprint hosted here]](../raw_files/ICAE-2017-DataCenterModel.pdf)